Course: CSE 581: Theory

 Homework

-Students should not submit the first version of their homework at the exact deadline or later or a few seconds/minutes just before the deadline.
-Because, we do not consider the time at which a homework was submitted, we consider the time at which the homework was successfully up on Brightspace (with all pages in human-readable form) and it takes a few seconds/minutes to upload on Brightspace.
+Students who submit the first version of their homework at the exact deadline or after the deadline (even a nanosecond later), will receive 0.
+Because, we do not consider the time at which a homework was submitted by the student, we consider the time at which the homework was successfully up on Brightspace (with all pages in human-readable form) and it takes a few seconds/minutes to upload on Brightspace.
 If Brightspace flags the homework as late, it is late.
+It is the student's responsibility to verify whether the document was successfully submitted on Brightspace or not.
+Hence, it is strongly recommended to submit the homework multiple times starting from a few days before the deadline.

 Makeup Exams